getodk/docs/style-guide.rst

 Verb forms
 -----------

-If a document or section describes a procedure that someone might do, use a gerund.
+If a document or section describes a procedure that someone might do, use a verb ending in *-ing*.
+(That is, a `gerund <https://en.wikipedia.org/wiki/Gerund>`_.)
 Do not use the "How to..." construction.

 .. rubric:: Wrong